PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unused tensors.
 Its rewrite counter is not complete evidence for cleanup-only pruning and remains observation-only.

-Two raw direct occurrences follow the captured terminal and post-SiNet affine-input results and precede the same adj-flags owner.
-A strict contract fixes future `_terminal_batchmatmul_reshape_se_stats` and `_post_sinet_batchmatmul_reshape_se_stats` targets, exact model arguments, both captured predecessors, and the shared successor.
-Retention must add no guard, consumer, or graph traversal.
+Two direct occurrences follow the captured terminal and post-SiNet affine-input results and retain `_terminal_batchmatmul_reshape_se_stats` and `_post_sinet_batchmatmul_reshape_se_stats`, respectively.
+Both precede the same adj-flags owner.
+The retained values have no guard or consumer and add no graph traversal.